 Scaling per se does not loosen teeth.
 There could be some buildup of tartar between the teeth which gets cleaned during scaling.
 This may cause you to feel that your teeth have become a little loose, but it does not actually loosen your teeth.
 The sensation should pass in some time.

 5. Coconut oil/ Olive oil to clean and whiten teeth

 An old Ayurvedic way to clean teeth is to swish a mouthful of coconut oil in your mouth for some time every morning, which is claimed to remove bacteria and debris and hence clean and whiten teeth.
 There is no scientific evidence to back this theory.
-It could loosen some debris but it should not replace your regular dental routine of brushing, rinsing and flossing.
-Coconut oil can however be used to massage the gums after treatment to assist in blood flow, and is often recommended.
+It could loosen some debris but it should not replace your regular dental routine of brushing, rinsing, and flossing.
+Coconut oil can however be used to massage the gums after treatment to assist in blood flow and is often recommended.

 6. Pregnant women should not visit the dentist

-It is mandatory and recommended to visit the dentist and get a checkup done before getting pregnant to ensure healthy mouth.
+It is mandatory and recommended to visit the dentist and get a checkup done before getting pregnant to ensure a healthy mouth.
 During pregnancy it is safe to get a dental checkup done however, it is best to avoid the first and third trimester.
 However, regular dental visits are essential as Pregnancy Gingivitis is very common at this time.